 It’s no secret that it’s tough to communicate with a teenager.
 During my 12 years practicing as a licensed family therapist, I have encountered many parents who struggle to make sure their teens are listening.
 Parents want their kids to learn from their own mistakes, but even the smallest sayings and phrases can cause teenagers to tune out, ignoring their parents’ message.

-I have noticed that certain triggers that can cause teenagers to tune out their parents.
-She suggests that parents avoid these expressions and topics, which can cause teens to disregard what their parents are saying.
-Jennie Abito, recommends to following tips for teenagers’ parents to talk with their teen effectively:
+Certain triggers can cause teenagers to tune out their parents.
+The following are some tips for parents to talk with their teen effectively:

 3. Use time to your advantage—When emotions are high, it’s best to leave the situation and wait until you and your teen have both calmed down.
 When both you and your teen are worked up, neither of you will be responsive to what the other has to say.